Akane Apple Tree

 Site and Soil: All apples like 1/2 day to full sun and well-drained soil.

-Rootstock Description: M-7 is considered a semi-dwarf rootstock.
-Regular apple trees grafted on M-7 rootstock will grow 12-16 ft. in height.
-Crabapples, Columnar, Espaliers, and Combination Apples will be smaller.
+M-7 is considered a semi-dwarf rootstock growing 12-16 ft. in height.
 M-7 is very hardy and adapted to most soils.
 More drought tolerant and vigorous than M-26.

 Bearing Age: 2-3 years after planting.